octoml/octoml-examples/README.md

 If you are unfamiliar with ONNX format models, we recommend using the [ONNX tutorials](https://github.com/onnx/tutorials#converting-to-onnx-format) to convert your model from TensorFlow, PyTorch, or other common model formats.

-If you are unfamiliar with identifying input layer names and shapes in ONNX models, a useful third-party tool for model inspection is Netron (either [online](https://netron.app/) and via [local use](https://github.com/lutzroeder/netron).
+If you are unfamiliar with identifying input layer names and shapes in ONNX models, a useful third-party tool for model inspection is Netron (either [online](https://netron.app/) or via [local use](https://github.com/lutzroeder/netron)).

-For BERT-based models, the Octomizer takes input shapes in the order specified by the ONNX model (for example, the input mask is often rendered as input_mask:0 with datatype int64 and shape [batch_size, sequence_length].
+For BERT-based models, the Octomizer takes input shapes in the order specified by the ONNX model.
 In order to begin optimizations, all input layer names and shapes must be entered.
 For input shapes listed as 'unknown' or 'any,' the user must specify the shape.
 In generic BERT models, this is typically the batch size of the model.

 An example appropriate input name and shape is: input name=input_mask:0, datatype=int64, input shape=[1, 256].